EliasAL2/EliasAL2.github.io/_pages/about.md

 The Vision Encoder or Vision Backbone is the first of these components.
 It takes the input image and extracts all of the important information out of it.
 It then transforms this data so it can be used in the next steps.
 For LISA the researchers decided to use **SAM** as the Vision Backbone.
 However, they also want to clarify that other similar models would have been also possible to be used here meaning this component is very flexible.
 Still, the researchers decided to use SAM.

-SAM or the Segment Anything Model is an extremely powerful model for image segmentation tasks.
+SAM[3] or the Segment Anything Model is an extremely powerful model for image segmentation tasks.
 It was trained on the largest segmentation dataset so far.
 One very important capability of SAM for the LISA model is its **zero-shot capability**.
 This means SAM is able to work with images it has never seen before.
 Obviously a very important feature for LISA since it should also be able to work with images it has never seen before at still segment the target object accurately.
 Another important aspect of SAM is that it was built with being **easily transferable** to new tasks in mind.
 Meaning its very easy to incorporate SAM into other models and use its capabilities for specific tasks.

 **Multi-Modal LLM:**

 <p align="center">